Text Size Print

 Other accreditations include:

-Therapeutic Recreation by the National Recreation Parks Association and the American Association for Leisure and Recreation, Athletic Training by the Commission on Accreditation of Allied Health Education Programs, and Social Work by the Council of Social Work Education.
+Therapeutic Recreation by the National Recreation Parks Association, Athletic Training by the Commission on Accreditation of Allied Health Education Programs, and Social Work by the Council of Social Work Education.